 Every body is different and in the case of birth, there are (at least) two bodies at play here.
 This makes looking at statistics and research to tell what is “best” a little tricky.

-A baby with a weight on the larger size might have more of an impact in pregnancy and birth on a woman’s pelvic floor than in other situations.
-Or, for example, a smaller baby sitting lower and for longer in the pelvic brim or a birth with a longer pushing stage could have more of an impact on the pelvic muscles than a heavier baby born vaginally in an average amount of time.
+A baby with a weight of a larger size might have more of an impact in pregnancy and birth on a woman’s pelvic floor than in other situations.
+Or, for example, a smaller baby sitting lower and for longer in the pelvic brim, or a birth with a longer pushing stage could have more of an impact on the pelvic muscles than a heavier baby born vaginally in an average amount of time.

-So, where research and statistics are helpful for setting up a gauge of what you might expect, it’s far from being a crystal ball.
-In considering that, it’s helpful to think about your pelvic floor health no matter if you have a planned caesarean, a small baby, multiple babies, a homebirth, are planning for a second or third birth, or are high-risk.
-A little bit of preparation and awareness will help you to feel more empowered and in control.
+It’s helpful to think about your pelvic floor health during and after pregnancy no matter if you have a planned Cesarean, a small baby, multiple babies, a homebirth, are planning for a second or third birth, or are high-risk.
+A little preparation and awareness will help you to feel more empowered and in control.

 The Impact of Pregnancy on Strength and Tone

-Pregnancy itself can change the tone and strength of your pelvic floor.
+Pregnancy can change the tone and strength of your pelvic floor.

 As your uterus does its incredible expansion and you grow a baby in there (or a few of them at once), it is obviously going to put some added strain on the soft tissue in your pelvic floor.
-They are responsible for holding up your organs normally, and have the added pressure from supporting the weight of a baby.
+They are responsible for holding up your organs and experience the added pressure of supporting the weight of a baby.